rwx logs

 The path or directory to save the logs to.
 These two flags are mutually exclusive.

-If not specified, the logs will be saved to your downloads directory.
+If not specified, the logs will be saved to .rwx/downloads in your current working directory, or your downloads directory if not in an RWX project.

 {